 Grab the foil by the opposite corners, like a sling, and lift the meatloaf into the pot and set it on the rack.
 Close the lid and set the steam release knob to the Sealing position.

 When the cooking cycle is finished, and the unit beeps, just leave it to do a natural pressure release of 10 minutes.
-Then turn the steam release knob and do a manual release of the remaining pressure.
+Then turn the steam release knob and do a Quick release of the remaining pressure.

 Before you take the meatloaf out, do 2 things.

 First, take the internal temperature of the meatloaf and make sure it is 160° F (it will come up to 165° by the time you finish broiling it).